allebone/help.omni.af.mil/docs/PEX/Training.md

 1. Menu > Training > Qualification > Overview > Folder Reviews.

-2. To edit a 623a entry you wil open the Training Folder and click on the 623 ta2.
+2. To edit a 623a entry you wil open the Training Folder and click on the 623 tab.

 3. Select the Task List where you would like to edit a 623a Entry.